Madak1/2DPASS-MOS/README.md

 ```
 To evaluat the result, it needs to run in odd and even modes, and then the 2 predictions need to merge together.
 This repo contains an example version of a merge method.

-This repo also contain a matlab script (inside the "add_semantic" folder), which can add additional semantic segmentation information to the predictions.
+This repo also contain a matlab script (inside the "add_semantic" folder), which can uses additional semantic segmentation information to create object instances and make object level decisions for the predictions.

 ## Results